 In October 2011, a trade action was filed with the U.S. Department of Commerce, or USDOC, and the U.S. International Trade Commission, or USITC, by the U.S. unit of SolarWorld AG and six other U.S. firms, accusing Chinese producers of crystalline silicon photovoltaic cells, or CSPV cells, whether or not incorporated into modules, of selling their products (i.e., CSPV cells or modules incorporating these cells) into the United States at less than fair value, or dumping, and of receiving countervailable subsidies from the Chinese authorities.
-These firms asked the U.S. government to impose antidumping and countervailing duties on Chinese-origin CSPV cells.
+These firms asked the U.S. government to impose antidumping and countervailing duties on Chineseorigin CSPV cells.
 The Company was identified as one of a number of Chinese exporting producers of the subject goods to the U.S. market.
 The Company also has affiliated U.S. operations that import the subject goods from China.

-On October 9, 2012, the USDOC issued final affirmative determinations with respect to its antidumping and countervailing duty investigations on CSPV, cells, whether or not incorporated into modules, from China.
-On November 7, 2012, the USITC determined that imports of CSPV cells had caused material injury to the U.S. CSPV industry.
-This decision was subsequently affirmed by the U.S. Court of International Trade, or CIT, and the U.S. Court of Appeals for the Federal Circuit (Federal Circuit).
+On October 17, 2012, the United States Department of Commerce, or USDOC, issued final affirmative determinations with respect to its antidumping and countervailing duty investigations on crystalline silicon photovoltaic, or CSPV, cells, whether or not incorporated into modules, from China.
+On November 30, 2012, the U.S. International Trade Commission, or USITC determined that imports of CSPV cells had caused material injury to the U.S. CSPV industry.
+The USITC's determination was subsequently affirmed by the U.S. Court of International Trade, or CIT, and the U.S. Court of Appeals for the Federal Circuit, or Federal Circuit.

-As a result of these determinations, the Company was required to pay cash deposits on Chinese-origin CSPV cells imported into the U.S., whether or not incorporated into modules the rates of which applicable to the Company were 13.94% (antidumping duty) and 15.24% (countervailing duty), respectively.
+As a result of these determinations, the Company was required to pay cash deposits on Chinese-origin CSPV cells imported into the U.S., whether or not incorporated into modules the rates applicable to the Company were 13.94% (antidumping duty) and 15.24% (countervailing duty).
 The Company paid all the cash deposits due under these determinations.
 Several parties challenged the determinations of the USITC in appeals to the CIT.
 On August 7, 2015, the CIT sustained the USITC's final determination and on January 22, 2018, the Federal Circuit upheld the CIT's decision.
 There was no further appeal to the U.S. Supreme Court and, therefore, this decision is final.